 |

-Collaborate | To partner with the public in each aspect of the decision, agree sharing of resources and decision making. | We will look to you for advice and help in developing solutions and incorporate your advice. |
+Collaborate | To partner with the public in each aspect of the decision, agree sharing of resources and decision making. | We will look to you for advice and help in developing solutions and incorporating your advice. |

 |

-Empower | To place final decision making in the hands of the public | We will implement what you decide. |
+Empower | To place final decision-making in the hands of the public | We will implement what you decide. |

 |